davekelley71/frontend-nanodegree-feedreader/README.md

+#Run tests on UdaciFeeds

+Step 1
+	Open the file index.html file

+Step 2
+	Scroll to the bottom of the screen
+	The following test should be showing green with no errors:

+	Jasmine__TopLevel__Suite
+		RSS Feeds
+			are defined
+				url defined
+				name defined
+			The menu
+				is hidden
+				toggles on and off
+			Initial Entries
+				completes work
+			New Feed Selection
+				content changes

 # Project Overview

 In this project you are given a web-based application that reads RSS feeds.
 The original developer of this application clearly saw the value in testing, they've already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
 Unfortunately, they decided to move on to start their own company and we're now left with an application with an incomplete test suite.
 That's where you come in.